What is micronutrient deficiency?

 Micronutrient deficiency, also known as “hidden hunger,” refers to a lack of essential vitamins and minerals (micronutrients) in the diet.
 It affects more than 2 billion people, mostly in low- and middle-income countries (LMICs).

-Low-income farming families in LMICs often can’t afford fruits and vegetables and high-quality protein foods, vitamin supplements, or foods fortified with micronutrients.
-They rely on inexpensive but not very nourishing staple foods like corn, rice, or cassava, which often lack the right nutrients to sustain good health.
+Low-income farming households and consumers in LMICs often can’t readily access or afford fruits and vegetables and high-quality protein foods, vitamin supplements, or foods fortified with micronutrients.
+They rely on inexpensive but less nourishing staple foods like corn, rice, or cassava, which often lack the right nutrients to sustain good health.